ailabstw/FLaVor/examples/inference/README.md

 ### Step 3: Run the Inference Service

-Instantiate the `InferAPP` class from the FLaVor Inference Service, providing your `SegmentationInferenceModel` and required input and output data format.
-Then, run the application.
+To run the FLaVor Inference Service, instantiate the `InferAPP` class and provide your custom `SegmentationInferenceModel` along with the required input and output data formats.
+Then, start the application.

 ```python
 from flavor.serve.apps import InferAPP